- Online Training

 This is the basis of our in season strength training.
 By doing so, we will be able to train consistently without stagnating or going backwards in strength.
 The volume on max effort training needs to be dropped because the intensity is higher.

 We will generally either cut out sprint work altogether or keep it very low volume on sprint work in season.
 By this time, the practices and games should be meeting the needs of their sprint work for their sport.
 By doing more of this, we could potentially interfere with recovery and hinder on-field performance.
-We are lucky our athletes have several low impact options for conditioning if they would like to add some in on an off day.
+We are lucky our athletes have several low impact options for softball conditioning workouts if they would like to add some in on an off day.
 We will not use longer runs or hard sled pushes or bodyweight circuits in this time.
 Here are some examples of sprints we have done in season”

 Each of these will be performed 4-10 times, but athletes are monitored very closely to ensure they’re getting full recovery.